AdrienneGast/BearDepredation/FR-IT/README.md

    Check overlap ALP OK
    Check overlap PYR OK

-   2. Quick visualization to see each category (in QGis).
+   2. Quick visualization to see each category (in QGis) so **bare_rock, screen, glacier and rock**
      If anything is missing reload from overpass turbo

-   3. Reprojection in LAEA
+   3. Reprojection in LAEA (QGis::Reproject layer)
         * load geoJSON files in QGis
         * create a new field with "1" in it (field calculator)
         * suppress field columns (too much too heavy) from attribute table/editor

-   4. Merge the data as rocks ()
+   4. Merge all the vectors into 1 raster layer 20m for large area PYRENEES (QGis::Merge vector layers)
-   5. Rasterize (GRASS::v.to.rast) at 20m LAEA proj over large Pyrenees area 0/1
+   5. Rasterize at 20m resolution over large area Pyrenees (raster_base.tif) (GRASS::v.to.rast.value)

 2. **Clip grassland raster with bare rock raster (see before)**
 Where there are bare_rock there is not grassland.